-As this unprecedented crisis continues to evolve, many professionals in arts and culture are wondering how to minimize losses, and what steps they can take to protect their businesses or organizations.
+As this unprecedented crisis continues to evolve, many health and fitness professionals are wondering how to minimize losses, and what steps they can take to protect their businesses.

 Here's the thing - small business owners and entrepreneurs are some of the most resourceful and resilient people we know.
 And now's the time to lean into that resourcefulness, make a plan, and get to work.
 If you're feeling overwhelmed and unsure of what actions to take, this guide will serve as a good starting point.